nmhaddad/unsupervised-multi-layer-image-segmentation/README.md

 ## Abstract

-It is well known that deep image priors are capable of learning details of low-level statistics of images and videos.
-Using these statistics under the assumption that images and video are mixtures of multiple layers of sub-images, deep image priors are able to successfully decompose images into multiple layers.
-When coupled together, these randomly initialized neural networks are able to perform a number of tasks including denoising, image segmentation, and watermark removal.
-However, it is possible to solve these problems and possibly others using many connected deep image priors.
-In this project, I show that it is possible to create systems of deep image priors (more than two) that can be used to break images and videos into many separate layers.
-Deep image prior systems prove to be useful in inverse problems and show some promise in image segmentation problems.
+It is well known that deep image priors are capable of learning low-level statistics of images and videos and can be used as a handcrafted prior for standard inverse problems.
+Using these statistics under the assumption that images are mixtures of multiple layers of sub-images, deep image priors are able to successfully de- compose images into separate layers.
+When coupled together (Double-DIP), deep image priors become even more versatile and can be used for tasks such as image dehazing and image segmentation.
+In this paper, I show that coupled deep image priors can be linked together into systems that are able to produce iterative solutions to problems.
+I introduce two tasks to demonstrate that it is possible to create more complex systems of deep image priors via iterative methods and also by increasing the number of deep image priors in an existing Double-DIP model.
+I show that together, these systems can be used solve problems in which the resulting layers of image decomposition are many.
+Furthermore, this paper reinforces claims made about the inductive bias of deep image priors and their ability to generalize well to new problems.
-Furthermore, my work shows that deep image priors can be chained together into systems to capture low-level statistics about an image or video that are not captured by single or coupled deep image priors.

 [Read the paper](coupled-deep-image-prior-systems.pdf)